LSEG-API-Samples/Example.EikonAPI.MessengerChatBot.Python.SymbologyChatBot/Development_Detail.md

 You can ask me to convert instrument code with this command "Please convert <symbol> to <target symbol type>"
-The supported <target symbol type> are: CUSIP, ISIN, SEDOL, RIC, ticker, lipperID, IMO and OAPermID
+The supported <target symbol type> are: CUSIP, ISIN, SEDOL, RIC, lipperID and OAPermID

 Example:
 Please convert IBM.N to ISIN